-For our semidefinite program this means that the block in the block-diagonalization for the action of~$S_m$ on $\C^{Z_m}$ corresponding to the matrix~$U_\lambda$, will split into two blocks in the block-diagonalization for the action of~$S_m \times S_2$ on~$\C^{Z_m}$: one corresponding to~$U_{\lambda}^+$ and one corresponding to~$ U_{\lambda}^-$.
+For our semidefinite program this means that, in the block-diagonalization for the action of~$S_m$ on $\C^{Z_m}$, the block corresponding to the matrix~$U_\lambda$ will split into two blocks in the block-diagonalization for the action of~$S_m \times S_2$ on~$\C^{Z_m}$: one corresponding to~$U_{\lambda}^+$ and one corresponding to~$ U_{\lambda}^-$.